vasia/snailtrail/README.md

 The fork builds upon the original repository and implements further algorithms for analyzing stream processors.
 It currently focuses on the 0.10 version of [Timely Dataflow and Differential Dataflow](https://github.com/timelydataflow) and won't refrain from breaking existing upstream abstractions (even though they should be relatively easy to add back in at a later point in time).

+## Naming conventions

+Similar to [Timely Diagnostics](https://github.com/timelydataflow/diagnostics), we will refer to the dataflow that is being analysed as the _source computation_.
+The workers of the dataflow that is being analysed are the _source peers_, while we unsurprisingly refer to Snailtrail's workers as _SnailTrail peers_.

 ## Getting Started

-### 1. Attach SnailTrail to a source computation via `timely-adapter`
+### 1. Attach SnailTrail to a source computation with `timely-adapter`

-Use `timely-adapter/examples/minimal.rs` as a starting point:
+Attach SnailTrail at `(A)` and `(B)` to any source computation (the example can be found at `timely-adapter/examples/minimal.rs`):

 ```rust
 use timely_adapter::connect::Adapter;